JWL0515/complex-CNN-for-doppler-ambiguity/README.md

 create one obejct firstly:

                                                  preparedata = PrepareDataset()

 Then you can use function now:

                                                  preparedata.process_normalize()

 ### baseline.py
 This script shows the structure of CNN and the training- and testing phase.
 It provided only a idea, the reason is:

 The purpose of this thsis is to explore the feasibility and try to make the parameters of the model as few as possible, the structure of the model is very simple and parameters are also not 'perfect'.

+## Models
+Some trained models are loaded.

 ## Results

 Only the main results will be showed.
-All results are on test dataset.
+All results are tested with test dataset.
+And Dataset are generater with **TDM**.

 ### One Target - Dataset with Dimension 1x64 (Doppler-Vector) for 1D CNN
 ![image](https://user-images.githubusercontent.com/123400810/220673252-0ec8521d-ae26-4aee-9e06-97db30f4979c.png)